-How Long Do Disability Benefits Last?
+How Long Do Disability Benefits Last in Pennsylvania?

 Getting awarded monthly disability benefits is only half the battle.
 Once the Social Security Administration approves your claim for SSI (Supplemental Security Income) or SSDI (Social Security Disability Insurance), it’s important that you don’t accidentally do anything which could compromise your hard-earned benefits.
 What sorts of problems could result in your benefits being cut off by the SSA?
 And just how long do disability payments last?
-Our social security lawyers explain what sort of a benefits timeline claimants can expect once they’ve been approved.
+Our Lehigh County disability lawyers explain what sort of a benefits timeline claimants can expect once they’ve been approved.

 How Long Can I Receive SSI or SSDI After My Claim is Approved?

 Congratulations on getting your claim for disability approved by the SSA.
 Now that your benefits are starting, you’re probably wondering, “How long will my benefits last?”
 Will it be months?
 Years?
 The rest of your life?